Gradient-based optimization of scatterer arrangements based on the T-matrix method: Optimization results

 Additionally, bound constraints specify the maximum and minimum values for the design variables, ensuring that the objective is not evaluated outside permissible limits.
 Bounds are set on the minimum radii of the spheres to adhere to possible fabrication constraints.
 Another potential issue for very small spheres is the significance of quantum effects, which must be accounted for with appropriate approximations.
 Consequently, we enforce a minimum radius of 5~nm.

 For a physically accurate simulation, the maximum radius of the spheres and the minimal distance between them must be consistent with the number of multipoles used.
 This is ensured by comparing the results against simulations using a higher number of multipoles.
 For these reasons, we do not restrict the radii to an upper limit.
-Furthermore, since the local basis formalism is used, it is also not necessary to control whether the distance between spheres becomes too large, which would require more multipoles orders in the global basis expansion than what was sufficient in the initial arrangement.
+In principle, it is possible to adapt the number of multipoles on the fly based on the current size parameters, but this option was not chosen here.
+Meanwhile, changing the number of spheres would modify the number of parameters.
+Therefore, it is not supported within a single run.
+Furthermore, since the local basis formalism is used, it is also not necessary to control whether the distance between spheres becomes too large, which would require more multipole orders in the global basis expansion than what was sufficient in the initial arrangement.
 With a local basis, we include up to octupole order throughout the optimizations.

 The optimization results are presented in Fig.~\ref{sca1}.
-Spheres with a relative permittivity of 6.25 in vacuum are initially arranged along a circle with a radius of 400~nm~[see the arrangement depicted with red spheres in Fig.~\ref{sca1}~(b)].
+Spheres with a relative permittivity of 6.25 in vacuum are initially arranged along a circle with a radius of 400~nm.
+This arrangement is depicted with red spheres in Fig.~\ref{sca1}~(b).
 In the chosen example, we have opted to consider six spheres with a radius of 80~nm.
 Similar results were obtained with a larger or smaller number of spheres with different radii as initial conditions.
 However, if the number is too large, it overly constrains the optimization search space, and the performance degrades.
 The initial arrangement should be set on a larger circle to provide sufficient design freedom.
+Additional results for extended initial configurations, including cases with added outer rings, as well as the corresponding scaling of the end-to-end optimization time and the achieved normalized objective function, are provided in Section S2 of the Supplementary Material for completeness.

 To set a baseline, we initially computed the F/B scattering ratio of this given structure upon illumination with a $y$-polarized plane wave propagating in the $z$-direction in the wavelength range from 400 to 1,000~nm.
 The F/B scattering ratio of this initial configuration is shown in Fig.~\ref{sca1}~(c).
-A clear peak of 10 is observed at around 450~nm.
+A clear peak of 10 is observed at around 450~nm, which can be attributed to the single particle magnetic dipole resonance.